Primary Instrument

 ![]() |

-At the recommendation of the Friends of Goldendale Observatory, the optical configuration was revised from a Cassegrainian to a Newtonian, which is better suited for both visual and photographic imaging use.
-An extensive mechanical refurbishment was also done, and "first light" of the updated Newtonian configuration occurred in September 2016.
-Given the large changes in temperature experienced at the Observatory, Friends also recommended replacing the original very thick Pyrex mirror with one that uses a modern thin mirror made from low-expansion fused quartz and having much better thermal stability.
-The updated telescope therefore has improved optical performance. |
+At the recommendation of the Friends of Goldendale Observatory President, the optical configuration was revised from a Cassegrainian to a Newtonian, which was originally also an option for the telescope, and which is much better suited for both visual and photographic imaging use.
+Cassegrainian focal positions are usually intended for research instrumentation and purposes such as spectroscopy - which was only one of the intended purposes of the telescope.
+Given the large changes in temperature experienced at the observatory, the Friends President also recommended replacing the original Pyrex mirror with one that uses a modern thin mirror made from low-expansion fused quartz and having much better thermal stability.
+The observatory's Director chose another mirror vendor with a risky cellular structure that failed after several attempts at casting.
+A fused quartz mirror was eventually obtained, again at the advice of the Friends President, but the non-refundable $12,000 deposit made on the cellular mirror was lost. |

 Other Instruments

-The North Dome is home a highly regarded Celestron 14 f/11 Schmidt-Cassegrain telescope mounted on a high-end Mathis MI 500 fork mounting with Ed Byers precision drive gears and stepper motors.
-FOGO found and helped transport this instrument to Goldendale Observatory - at a substantial savings to Washington State taxpayers - from central California. |
+The North Dome is home a highly regarded Celestron 14 f/11 0.35 meter Schmidt-Cassegrain telescope mounted on a high-end Mathis MI 500 fork mounting with Ed Byers precision drive gears and stepper motors.
+FOGO found and helped obtain this instrument to Goldendale Observatory - at a substantial savings to Washington State taxpayers - from central California. |

-Attached to the C14 is a Lunt Solar Systems LS152THa 6 inch Solar Telescope; the largest continuous production Hydrogen-alpha solar telescope in the world.
-This instrument is utilized during afternoon presentations for solar video output onto displays and projectors throughout the facility.
-Popular with many individuals and educational institutions, FOGO was responsible for encouraging the obtaining this instrument for the Observatory, which replaced a smaller H-alpha solar telescope that the Friends had also recommended purchasing years earlier in order to bring enhanced daytime viewing and education opportunities to the Observatory. |
+Attached to the C14 is a Lunt Solar Systems LS152THa (152 mm - six inch) Solar Telescope; the largest continuous production Hydrogen-alpha solar telescope in the world.
+Popular with many individuals and educational institutions, FOGO was responsible for encouraging the obtaining this instrument for the Observatory.
+It replaced a smaller 60 mm H-alpha solar telescope that the Friends had also recommended purchasing years earlier in order to bring enhanced daytime viewing and education opportunities to the Observatory.
+This instrument is utilized during afternoon presentations for solar video output onto displays and projectors throughout the facility. |

-For outdoor mobile use on sidewalks and decks during evening presentations, the Observatory also features an Orion 14 inch f/4.6 Dobsonian telescope donated by a FOGO member, and a number of other portable instruments, including astronomical binoculars. |
+For outdoor mobile use on sidewalks and decks during evening presentations, the Observatory also features an Orion 14 inch (0.35 meter) f/4.6 Dobsonian telescope donated by a FOGO member, and a number of other portable instruments, including astronomical binoculars. |